oakkitten/anki-delay-siblings/README.md

 * Enable sibling delaying.
 Enables or disables the script for current deck.
 * Don’t notify if a card is delayed by less than 2 weeks.
-Since only the interval of the sibling is considered, current card or other siblings can become due close to the sibling.
+Since only the interval of the sibling is considered, the current card or other siblings can become due close to the sibling.
 To prevent notification spam, check this option.

-### Disclaimer

-This script uses some non-public members of Anki code and directly executes SQL code on the database.
-It works well for me, but you are using this at your own risk.